raspberrypilearning/documenting-your-code/en/step_5.md

 --- /collapse ---

-You will be presented with the message `wrote card.html` when the command completes it run.
+When the command has finished running, you will be presented with the message 'wrote card.html'.
+Note that `pydoc` used the name of the Python program as the name for the HTML file.

 --- /task ---